-Because the Capital Requirements Regulation is exactly that (i.e. a regulation), individual countries cannot introduce requirements that conflict with what it prescribes.
+Because the Capital Requirements Regulation is a regulation, individual countries cannot introduce requirements that conflict with what it prescribes.
 FI can therefore not set higher requirements for the calculation of the risk-weighted exposure amount than what is expressed in the Capital Requirements Regulation.
-However, FI may, with the support of Chapter 2, section 1 of the of supervision act, decide that a firm shall have higher own funds than the minimum level that would otherwise apply if, within the framework of a review and evaluation, it is deemed necessary to cover risks to which a firm is or could become exposed, and risks to which the firm exposes the financial system.
+However, FI may, with the support of Chapter 2, section 1 of the of special supervision of credit institutions and investment firms bill, decide that a firm shall have higher own funds than the minimum level that would otherwise apply if, within the framework of a review and evaluation, it is deemed necessary to cover risks to which an institution is or could become exposed, and risks to which the institution exposes the financial system.
 Read more about the specific own funds requirement and FI's supervisory capital assessment in section 2.

-According to section 11.3.1 of the bill for the supervision act and buffer act, prop.
-2013.14:228, the provision requires neither a breach having occurred (i.e. that the firm has insufficient own funds) nor an assessment having been made of there being a risk of such a breach arising.
-The provision could thus be applied in the case of a firm using an approved IRB approach to calculate risk-weighted exposure amounts, but the method nevertheless entails an underestimation of the risks and hence of the capital need.
+According to section 11.3.1 of the proposal referred to the Council on Legislation, the provision requires neither a breach having occurred (i.e. that the firm has insufficient own funds) nor an assessment having been made of there being a risk of such a breach arising.
+The provision could thus be applied in the case of a firm using an approved IRB approach to calculate riskweighted exposure amounts, but the method nevertheless entails an underestimation of the risks and hence of the capital need.

-Furthermore, Chapter 10, section 2 point 4 of the supervision act states that the Government or the authority designated by the Government may issue regulations regarding the circumstances that are to be observed when establishing an appropriate own funds level in connection with a review and evaluation of a firm.
-By reason thereof, it follows that section 9 of the prudential requirements and capital buffers ordinance, that FI, in its supervision, shall follow the provisions regarding the supervisory review and evaluation process in Articles 97-101 of the Capital Requirements Directive.
-The provisions of the Directive set out that the competent authorities shall evaluate the risk that a firm poses to the financial system.
-Furthermore, the proposal expresses that FI, within the framework of a decision on specific own funds requirements following a supervisory review and evaluation, also ought to be able to give due consideration to the risk to which the institution exposes the financial system (systemic risks), see section 11.3.1.
+Furthermore, Chapter 10, section 2 point 4 of the special supervision of credit institutions and investment firms bill states that the Government or the authority designated by the Government may issue regulations regarding the circumstances that are to be observed when establishing an appropriate own funds level in connection with a review and evaluation of a firm.
+A proposal for an ordinance supported by the authorisation has not yet been presented, but section 11.3.1 of the proposal referred to the Council on Legislation expresses that FI, within the framework of a decision on specific own funds requirements following a supervisory review and evaluation, also ought to be able to give due consideration to the risk to which the institution exposes the financial system (systemic risks).